How Quitting My Full Time TV Job Saved My Marriage and Sanity

 Interestingly enough, I didn’t know I wanted to have a career in news until college.
 I guess you could say that I fell into the business, so to speak.
 I wasn’t your typical journalism major.
 In fact, my plans involved attending law school.

 I enrolled at St. John’s University as an english major with the hopes of getting into the Juris Doctorate degree program.
 But my failed attempts at studying for the LSATS, led me to schedule an appointment with a career counselor.
+However, in case of lost documents, you may consider having a fake college and university degree for replacement purposes.

 I remember confiding in her about feeling lost and not knowing what career path was the best fit for me.
 She handed me a pamphlet with a list of career options and told me to check off what interest me the most.